 Dr. Julia Clark of NOMAD Science, will lead a field archeology project in Hatgal, near Lake Hovsgol in Northern Mongolia, that will combine academic anthropological archeology research with cultural heritage tourism and public anthropology.
 The project will engage trained international and Mongolian archeologists, together with field school participants, to explore a newly discovered archeological site with layers of artifacts from the Neolithic to more recent periods of settlement.
 Participants will engage in hands on field archeology, while also exploring ways that the site might be used as a public education and cultural heritage tourism site for the large number of Mongolian and international tourists visiting the world famous Lake Hovsgol region.

 Migrants, Migration and Contemporary Livelihoods in Mongolia

-Dr. Holly Barcus of Macalester College, will lead a study of rural-urban migration in Mongolia, exploring both the reasons people move to urban areas and the reasons people choose to remain in rural areas.
+Dr. Holly Barcus of Macalester College and Bayartsetseg Terbish from Ghent University will lead a study of rural-urban migration in Mongolia, exploring both the reasons people move to urban areas and the reasons people choose to remain in rural areas.
 More than 500,000 people have moved to Ulaanbaatar from rural areas of Mongolia in recent years, leading to serious issues related to housing, urban planning, air pollution, water and sanitation, transportation and public services such as education and health.
 This field study will apply a social science research lens to examine key issues faced by migrants in urban Mongolia, while also understanding why some people choose to move to urban areas and others elect to stay in rural areas.
 Participants will have the opportunity to conduct interviews and site visits both in Ulaanbaatar, and in rural areas of Bulgan and Hovsgol aimags in northern Mongolia.

 Mongolia’s Energy Transition